 - If there is a resident who makes a lot of noise in the middle of the night or is very annoying, will the management company pay attention to him/her?

 - What are the ages and nationalities of the existing residents?

 - How much should you pay if you lose your room key or break something in the common area?

 - If your goal is to interact with your co-residents, will the management company organize any events for the residents?
 And how often are they held?

 Things you should check environment and location of the area

-- What is the distance to the nearest station?
+- How far is the nearest station?

 - If the nearest station is far away, is there a bicycle parking lot at the station?
 How much is the monthly fee for the bicycle parking?